gigijoe/gpsF3XTracker-for-Ethos/README.md

 - type 4: f3b speed
 - type 5: f3f debug

 Default Location.lua looks like below.
-You can edit it as per your needs, but please do not delete the first row, which defines  live  not defined event site.
+You can edit it as per your needs, but please do not delete the first row, which defines "live" event not defined exactly in the Locations.lua.
 Default event type in such case is f3f training (type 1), however you can change it during configuration.
 Home position is defined from current GPS information:

     {name = '"Live" Position & Direction', lat = 0.0, lon = 0.0, dir = 0.0, comp = 1},
     {name = "Parkplatz", lat=53.550707, lon=9.923472,dir = 9,0, comp = 5},